exequielmoneva/randomAPI/README.md

 List of possible improvements:

  - [ ] Write unit tests for all cases
- - [ ] Add validations for the POST request
  - [ ] Find a way to decide the order of the JSON's objects